 Under section 560.405 of the ITSR, U.S. persons are authorized to engage in transactions that are ordinarily incident to a licensed transaction and necessary to give effect thereto.
 Services that are ordinarily incident and necessary to give effect to a licensed export, reexport, sale, lease, or transfer of a commercial passenger aircraft to Iran, or a licensed export, reexport, sale, lease, or transfer of related parts and services to Iran, include transportation, legal, insurance, shipping, delivery, and financial payment services provided in connection with the licensed export transaction.
 For example, a U.S. person's provision of insurance to cover the shipment of a licensed component from a U.S. manufacturer to an Iranian customer would be ordinarily incident to the licensed export transaction.
-In contrast, a U.S. person's provision of insurance to cover the soft to Iran would not be ordinarily incident to the licensed export transaction and would require separate authorization from OFAC.
+In contrast, a U.S. person's provision of insurance to cover the component over a period of years after it has been exported to Iran would not be ordinarily incident to the licensed export transaction and would require separate authorization from OFAC.
 See FAQ J.4 for additional information on associated services that can be separately authorized.
 [01-16-2016]